Co-Chair: Kirsten Tynch, VHB, Virginia Beach, VA, USA

 Call for Transportation Equity Case Studies

 The ITE Equity Committee is looking to gather knowledge of case studies that include some component of transportation equity, whether they are project centered on equity or include equity considerations or analysis.
 We are looking for case studies from across the US and the world.
-If you are familiar with or worked on any such projects/studies/programs, please complete the following brief survey for each: https://ufl.qualtrics.com/jfe/form/SV_00sb4NP8Q6wiEV8.
+If you are familiar with or worked on any such projects/studies/programs, please reach out to Luana Broshears at firstname.lastname@example.org.
 Thank you in advance for your time.
 Our committee will be accumulating the case studies gathered to distribute the lessons learned and notable practices in considering equity in a variety of transportation projects.
-If you have any questions or additional information to share, please reach out to Alyssa Ryan at email@example.com.

 Committee membership is controlled entirely through ITE Community.
 Subscribe to as many councils as you like and get involved.